 Background and History

-The Liberty Double Eagle series is filled with rarities during its 57 years of production from 1850 to 1907.
-Some of these rarities were were the result of extremely low original mintages, while others were created due to extensive circulation which left few or no survivors in uncirculated condition.
-Some rarities, like the 1854-O Double Eagle (Buy on eBay), were created through a combination of both factors.
-The 1854-O, together with the 1856-O Double Eagle, represent two of the absolute key dates to a set of double eagles struck at the New Orleans Mint.
+The Liberty Double Eagle series is filled with rarities during its long production run from 1849 to 1907.
+Some of these rarities were the result of extremely low original mintages, while others were created due to extensive circulation which left few or no survivors in uncirculated condition.
+Some rarities, like the 1854-O Liberty Double Eagle (Buy on eBay), were created through a combination of both factors.
+The 1854-O, together with the 1856-O Double Eagle, represent two of the absolute key dates to a complete set of Liberty Double Eagles.

 Key Date Coin Mintage

-At the time of production, the 1854-O Double Eagle had the lowest mintage of any double eagle since the first coins were struck for the denomination in 1850.
-The total output during the year were just 3,250 pieces, for a total face value of $65,000, only a fraction of previous mintages which often totaled in the hundreds of thousands of coins and millions of face value.
-The low mitnage level would create a major rarity, but this was not yet understood at the time, and all were released into circulation.
+At the time of production, the 1854-O Double Eagle had the lowest mintage of any Double Eagle since the introduction of the denomination.
+The total output from the New Orleans Mint during the year was just 3,250 pieces for a total face value of $65,000.
+This was only a fraction of previous mintages at the facility, which had stretched as high as 315,000 in 1851.
+The low mintage level would create a major rarity, but this was not yet understood and the coins were released into general circulation.

 In 1854 there was not a significant number of coin collectors in the United States.
-The first large influx of new coin collectors would come three years later, in 1857, when the familiar large cent was withdrawn from circulation.
-Before that the coin collectors that were in existence often focused on Ancient coins, with some collectors buying United States coinage as well.
-These purchases were usually made directly at the Philadelphia Mint, and few to none actually cared about mintmarks.
-Proofs could be requested but were very rarely made (pre 1859 Proofs of any denomination are now among the greatest rarities in American numismatics).
+The first large influx of new collectors would come three years later, in 1857, when the familiar large cent was withdrawn from circulation.
+Prior to this time, collectors had often focused on Ancient coins, with only a few buying United States coinage.
+These purchases were usually made directly at the Philadelphia Mint, and few paid attention to mintmarks.

-No 1854-O Double Eagles have survived in uncirculated condition, and the survival of any pieces is a miracle, and most likely a matter of a very slim chance.
-It is known that a very small number of pieces ended up overseas, and some of those were discovered in recent times, later returning to the United States for sale at auction.
+This situation set the stage for heavy attrition of the tiny number of 1854-O Double Eagles, which circulated extensively.
+No examples of the coin have managed to survive in uncirculated condition, and the survival of any pieces is most likely a matter of slim chance.
+It is known that a very small number of pieces ended up overseas, and some of those were discovered in recent times, later returning to the United States to be sold at auction.
 Other pieces must have been stored in bank vaults within the United States.
-Private holdings do not appear to have been a major source for this rarity, as few people could afford to keep a double eagle in 1854, when daily wages were a mere fraction of twenty dollars for most people.
+Private holdings do not appear to have been a major source for this rarity, as few people could afford to keep a Double Eagle at this time due to the high face value.

 Finest Known and Values

-As previously mentioned, there are no 1854-O Double Eagles known in uncirculated condition.
+As previously mentioned, there are no 1854-O Liberty Double Eagles known in uncirculated condition.
 Most resources list anywhere between 25 to 45 pieces known across all grades with the true number likely towards the middle of the range.
-Of the few survivors, only a minority appear to be in problem free condition.
+Of the few survivors, only a minority appear to be in problem-free condition.
 Many have been cleaned or are otherwise impaired.
 This is also a problem for a few of the AU coins which were found aboard the shipwreck of the S.S.
 Republic.
-After almost 150 years in the salty sea water, the surfaces were far from perfect and professional cleaning was done to restore the surfaces.
+After almost 150 years in the salty sea water, the surfaces were far from perfect and professional cleaning was performed.

 For an impaired, lower grade specimen, a low six-figure sum should be expected.
-The price goes up from there and an AU-50 specimen, if it comes to the market, should bring about $300,000.
-New Orleans gold coins have been an increasingly popular collecting area and the pricing history reflects this as well.
-Many of the high grade specimens are locked up in specialized collections and should not be expected at public auction any time soon.
+A specimen graded AU-50, if it comes to the market, should bring about $300,000.
+Auction appearances for this rarity remain infrequent.
+Many of the high-grade specimens are locked up in specialized collections and are not be expected at public auction any time soon.